-Patton, Albertson & Miller Group commonly invests its clients’ assets in exchange-listed securities, mutual fund shares, exchange-traded funds (ETFs), international and corporate securities, CDs, options contracts, real estate investment trusts (REITs) and warrants.
+Patton, Albertson & Miller Group commonly invests its clients’ assets in exchange-listed securities, mutual fund shares, exchange-traded funds (ETFs), international and corporate securities, certificates of deposit (CDs), options contracts, real estate investment trusts (REITs) and warrants.
 The firm chooses investments for its clients based on their risk tolerance, liquidity needs and investment objectives.

 Because this firm tends to focus on a long-term approach, it reviews its client portfolios on an annual basis.
 During this evaluation, the firm may change your investment plan and/or the investment types in your portfolio, rebalance your account or some combination of the above.

-No firm on this list has more financial advisor certifications than HHM Wealth Advisors, LLC.
-There are six certified financial planners (CFPs), three certified public accountants (CPAs), one chartered financial analyst (CFA) and one accredited investment fiduciary (AIF) on staff.
+HHM Wealth Advisors boasts several financial advisor certifications.
+Such certifications include certified financial planner (CFP), certified public accountant (CPA) and accredited investment fiduciary (AIF) on staff.
 To gain access to these advisors, however, you will need a minimum of $250,000 in investable assets.

-More than three-quarters of this firm’s current client base is made up non-high-net-worth individuals.
-HHM also manages assets for businesses, estates, trusts and charitable organizations.
+The majority of this firm’s current client base consists of non-high-net-worth individuals.
+HHM also manages assets for high-net-worth individuals, businesses, pensions, profit sharing plans and charitable organizations.

 As a client of this fee-based firm, you may be offered insurance by your advisor, which may result in commissions for them.
 However, the firm is an SEC-registered fiduciary, so it’s required to act in your best interest.

-Founded in 1999, HHM Wealth Advisors, LLC is one of just three firms on this list established prior to the beginning of the new millennium.
+Founded in 1999, HHM Wealth Advisors is one of the older firms on this list.
 Managing partner and wealth advisor Travis Hutchinson and accounting firm CPA Group, LLC are joint owners of this firm.

 HHM Wealth Advisors offers individualized services to its clients.
 Its services include overall financial planning, investment management, retirement planning, estate planning, tax minimization, insurance analysis, 401(k) consulting and transition planning.

-Before the specifics of your financial situation are even discussed, HHM Wealth Advisors prefers to have a personal meeting during which you and your prospective advisor will get to know each other.
+Before you even discuss the specifics of your financial situation, HHM Wealth Advisors prefers to have a personal meeting during which you and your prospective advisor will get to know each other.
 Following this meeting, you’ll clarify your current and future financial goals and priorities, as well as your risk tolerance.
 The firm determines this information through communication with you and a deep analysis of your financial documents.

 The firm will then come up with a plan, implement it and begin monitoring your portfolio for any possibly necessary rebalancing.
 The firm will hold periodic meetings to keep you informed on the current state of your account and on how your advisor plans to sustain or improve your portfolio’s performance.